shakeshack

 How to Get Around

 If you are arriving with baggage and you’ve never been to NYC before, I recommend you get the experience of a yellow cab now.
-Depending on where you are coming from (I arrived by train to Penn Station) it should cost around $25-50.
+Depending on where you are coming from (I’ve arrived by train to Penn Station and at JFK) it should cost around $25-60.
 You can try the metro for a lot cheaper but in my opinion it’s worth it to splurge and get your baggage settled before tackling a new transport system.
-Even *if* NYC has perhaps the most ridiculously easy version I’ve ever seen.
+Even *if* NYC has perhaps the most ridiculously easy version I’ve ever seen, the public transit options from the airport are a mess.
+Expect to have to change trains at least twice to get to your destination, and have it take up to 1.5 hours without delays.

 For everything else on this list, use the subway.
 It’s fast, often faster than a taxi, and cheap.
-If you are staying beyond this day, get a metro pass for unlimited rides for 7 days at $33.
-If you only have the day, get one of the pay-per-ride cards.
+If you are staying beyond this day, pay by your phone’s tap to pay – you hit unlimited rides for 7 days once you spend $33.
+The Omni system tracks it automatically!
 Use Google Maps and you’ll find it difficult to get lost.

 Morning